spectricarus/EGL314_TeamF/README.md

 # EGL314 Photobooth Project

-This repository contains the Proof of Concept documentation and source files for the EGL314 Media Solutioning Project 1 photobooth project.
+This repository contains the documentation and source files for the EGL314 Media Solutioning Project 1 photobooth project.

 The project is a self-contained digital photobooth system that combines software, hardware, and enclosure design.
 The system uses a Raspberry Pi, touchscreen display, USB webcam, OpenCV, and MediaPipe to capture a user photo, remove the original background, replace it with a selected background, and save the final output image.
+The system is contained in a 3D-printed enclosure that is specially designed to mount the Raspberry Pi, touchscreen display and USB webcam.

 ## Repository Structure